What should you expect when you hire Scholtz & Company?

 A Financial Planner is focused on helping clients prepare for retirement through budgeting, insurance decisions, and estate planning.
 They typically outsource the asset management process through funds.
 A Portfolio Manager is focused on the actual investing of your assets.
 Scholtz & Company specializes in asset management, but does offer financial planning services as well.
 For a more in-depth discussion click here.

 We offer many aspects of financial planning.
 Our Portfolio Managers have decades of financial services experience and are well versed in many finance and estate planning options which they are happy to discuss with you.
-We do not charge for these services.

 Yes, we are more than happy to give you multiple referrals from our clients.
 However, as we point out in our ‘How to Choose the Best Investment Manager’ section, no investment firm will ever give you a bad referral.